sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 The stranger was silent — frowning — his hands clenched tight around the steering wheel.
 The forest whipped past us, yielding on occasion to clearings of fireweed.
 I spotted an elk through the trees; the idea of a wolf.

 After a little while, we pulled over to the right, a gravel turnout leading into the trees.
 Eventually, a house.
 Modest and two-story and sifted by sourgrass, the door painted red.
-‘For good luck,’ the stranger explained, fishing for his keys.
+‘For good luck,’ the stranger explained.

 I was set out on the porch.
 Mosquitoes visited my skin, abandoning me soon after.
 The flies had an easier time of it, cocooning in the soft lining of my stomach.